 Fresh and locally sourced food boxes can be delivered straight to your door.
 We recommend Sauced Here; they deliver across the Peak District and have a fantastic selection of great Peak District produce.

-Many restaurants, pubs, and cafes across the Peak District will be able to open from the 4th July but will have strict social distancing measures in place.
-This will mean tables will be in high demand so we strongly advise you to book ahead.
-Some places may not be able to open fully and some have adapted their services so you can order and collect take away to eat in the comfort of your holiday home.
+Most restaurants, pubs, and cafes will now be open from the 17th May.
+They will have social distancing measures in place and we ask all of our guests to kindly respect these when visiting local businesses.
+2021 is set to be a very busy year and with this is mind we recommend booking tables (and other activities) well in advance of your stay to avoid disappointment.
 Many local businesses will welcome your custom and have enabled online ordering, pre ordering and advanced table bookings so why not get your favourite meals booked in.
 Here is our top 3 places to try:

 With our properties all being in beautiful locations, there is no need to travel far on holiday to enjoy the scenery.
-We suggest avoiding the usual hot spots where possible and enjoying a relaxing holiday in and around your fabulous Peak Venues property.
+We suggest avoiding the usual hot spots and tourist honeypots where possible and enjoying a relaxing holiday in and around your fabulous Peak Venues property.

 Be careful before your holiday.

 If you or any member of your party start to develop symptoms before your holiday it is important that you contact us right away to let us know.
-Please contact us on 01629 888666.
 We will help advise on the next steps.
 Click here to see the NHS information page on symptoms.
 If you have symptoms, please only travel if you have been tested and are shown to be negative.

 Please be aware that some Peak District towns may have road restrictions/closures and/or reduced parking so be sure to plan before you head out.
 Check out the Peak District National Park website who are providing up to date information on the availability of car parking spaces at all the sites they manage.